Great stakeholder information software and support can make all the difference to your project.

 - Revisit and adjust over time: Needs may change over time during a complex, long-term stakeholder consultation that has lots of moving parts.
 It’s important to revisit the requirements of the initiative, and the people involved.

-If possible, start off with one department and expand its usage from there.
+If possible, start off with implementing the software in one department, and expand its usage from there.